tariqdaouda/Mariana/README.rst

   * no YAML
   * no requirements concerning the format of the datasets
+  * save your models and resume training
+  * export your models to DOT format to obtain clean and easy to communicate graphs
   * free your imagination and experiment

 Can it run on GPU?